1. Key speed sessions

-Start with a key speed session.
+If you're aiming to up your pace, start with a key speed session.
 Having a favourite speed or hard hill training session that you repeat every three to four weeks is a great motivator.
-You can use the session as a benchmark for your own progress, for example after six weeks or so, seeing if you run faster in intervals, or if your heart rate is lower on the hills.
+You can use the session as a benchmark for your own progress.
+For example after six weeks or so, seeing if you run faster in intervals, or if your heart rate is lower on the hills.

 2. Train less, run faster